Setting the scene

 In short, it puts us in a great place to start exploring what this means for a new model view of brand relationships.

-In the next article we’ll move on to look more at digital’s part in the disruption of traditional trust relationships, before looking at a new model more pertinent to the prevalence of digital society we live in today.
+In the next article we look more at digital’s part in the disruption of traditional trust relationships, before looking at a new model more pertinent to the prevalence of digital society we live in today.

 In the meantime, you can read about the work we did building the nimbl brand. nimbl, the story of how we created an engaging award winning brand for a consumer finance product.